-Integrated Counseling and Wellness is a highly trained and experienced provider of helplessness and victimhood counseling to Rexburg-area residents.
-Our team is here to help you develop awareness of the problem and guide you towards a successful recovery.
+Integrated Counseling and Wellness consists of highly trained and experienced providers of helplessness and victimhood counseling to Rexburg-area residents.
+Our team is here to help you develop awareness of the problem and guide you toward a successful recovery.

-Helplessness can stem from a variety of personal and environmental factors, from stress and isolation to trauma and grief.
-An individual who experienced a serious car accident might find it difficult to get back behind the wheel, while a depression sufferer might find it impossible to get up in the morning and face the day.
+Helplessness can stem from a variety of personal and environmental factors: stress, isolation, trauma or grief.
+An individual who experienced a serious car accident might find it difficult to get back behind the wheel, while an individual with depression might find it impossible to get up in the morning and face the day.

 Feigned helplessness is a common tool for manipulation.
 Some individuals continually seek help from others to elicit sympathy or attention, and/or as a way to alleviate feelings of loneliness or abandonment.

 Similar to helplessness, victimhood is defined as the perpetual state of feeling victimized.
 It can stem from a lack of control over one’s life, loss of a sense of self-worth, as well as vulnerability.
 Sufferers believe that they are incompetent at handling life’s challenges, are incapable to accept responsibility for their actions, and feel that the world owes them something.